mikeevmm/HaxeMacros/main.md

 }
 ```

 Neat!
 It works as expected.
-Remember, at compile time, this is *literally the same* as
+Remember, at run time, this is *literally the same* as

 ```haxe
 class Test {